 2) Rotisserie Chicken Salad

-Rotisserie chicken is the polite stranger who shows up and does the dishes.
-Take a couple handfuls of meat and mix it with crunchy veggies like lettuce, cabbage, cucumbers, or even leftover roasted broccoli.
-You can use anything to dress it: bottled dressings, oil and lemon, or simple mixes of mayonnaise with a dash of pickle juice if that’s the vibe you’re going for.
-It’s inexpensive, quick, and strangely organized considering the little effort you put into it.
+Rotisserie chicken is the nice stranger who comes to the party and washes the dishes.
+Separates a handful of meat and combines it with some crispy veggies that could be lettuce, cabbage, or cucumbers, and even leftover roasted broccoli.
+You can use anything as a dressing: any store-bought dressings, oil and lemon, or a mix of mayo with a bit of pickle juice if that’s the mood you’re feelin.
+It’s cheap, fast, and oddly organized considering the minimum effort put in.

 3) Cabbage And Sausage Skillet

-Cabbage is one of those humble vegetables that doesn’t ask for much and still shows up.
-Cut it into thin slices, fry it in a pan until it becomes sweet and a bit jammy, then add some sliced sausage (kielbasa, andouille, or any other sausage you have).
-It’s good without mustard too, just a little more straightforward and savory.
-This dinner smells like you intended to cook all day, which is funny because you didn’t.
+Cabbage is one of those humble veggies that doesn’t ask for much and does a lot.
+Slice it very thin, and fry it a pan until it sweetens up and becomes a bit jammy, then add some sliced sausage (kielbasa, andouille, or any sausage you have).
+It’s good even without mustard, just a little boring and a touch more savory.

 4) Fried Rice

-Real fried rice wants leftover rice, but life doesn’t always cooperate.
-If you have rice in the fridge, good; if not, frozen cauliflower rice is serviceable in a pinch, especially if cheap and quick is more important than tradition.
+Real fried rice wants leftover rice.
+Life doesn’t always cooperate.
+If you have rice in the fridge, good.
+If you do not, frozen cauliflower rice will work in a pinch.
+Cheap and quick is more important than the tradition.

-You can make a stir fry with some frozen vegetables and eggs and then add some soy sauce for flavor or if that’s all you have to use, a little butter and salt.
+You can do a stir fry with some frozen vegetables and eggs, and then for flavor, add a little soy sauce.
+If that’s all you have, butter and salt would also be good.
 It would be even better to combine this with any meat you might have.
 Fried rice goes with pretty much every kind of meat there is.

-The first time I did this I kept tasting it and thinking, “Why is this…fine?”
-This was more than fine.
+The first time I did this I kept tasting it and wondering, “Why is this…fine?”.
+It was more than fine.

 5) Loaded Baked Potatoes

 Baked potatoes are cheap dinner therapy.
-If you’re impatient like me, you can microwave them, then add some microwaved or steamed broccoli on top and a ridiculous amount of cheese.
-Sour cream is nice, but plain yogurt, and butter, and honestly even a little mayo works if you don’t tell anyone.
-This is one of those meals that makes you feel both accomplished and fortunate.
+If you’re impatient like me, you can microwave them, then add some microwaved or steamed broccoli on top, along with a ridiculous amount of cheese.
+Sour cream is nice, but plain yogurt, butter, and honestly even a little mayo work if you don’t tell anyone.

 6) Tuna Melts